 James Bond: What, no small talk?
 No ... chit-chat?
 That's the trouble with the world these days, nobody takes the time to perform a really sinister interrogation.
 It's a lost art.

-Can we have Onatopp's sauna battle with Bond, too?
-The idea of Bond nearly being hoisted by his own petard is great, and it actually follows through in some ways in what Goldeneye is trying to do with it's female characters; It's the only time since Bond's fight with Bambi and Thumper of Diamonds Are Forever that Bond has been rendered vulnerable by a Bond Girl.
+Xenia Onatopp's preferred method of assassination.
+Out with a Bang indeed!
+Onatopp's sauna fight with Bond also qualifies - the idea of Bond nearly being hoisted by his own petard is great, and it actually follows through in some ways in what Goldeneye is trying to do with it's female characters; It's the only time since Bond's fight with Bambi and Thumper of Diamonds Are Forever that Bond has been rendered vulnerable by a Bond Girl.
+To Bond's credit, the scene and his encounters with Onatopp are made more awesome by the fact that Bond is still able to get out of her death-grip twice.
+Even when the second time was assisted.
+To her credit, Bond only escapes both times arguably by cheating.
+He's unable to stop her by himself physically and she essentially laughs off and finds pleasure in his attempts to do so, which is pretty impressive for a Bond Girl.

-Natalya, not Bond, is the one who ultimately foils Janus's scheme by reprogramming the sattelite to drop out of orbit.
+Natalya, not Bond, is the one who ultimately foils Janus' scheme by reprogramming the satellite to drop out of orbit.
 Made even sweeter by Boris taunting smugly that she can't stop GoldenEye from firing: "She works on the guidance system."
 Yes, and a lot of good being able to fire the thing will do you when it's burning up over the Atlantic, won't it?

 Natalya also gets a few other awesome moments, such as when - on the run after barely escaping Severnaya with her life - she walks into a computer store with nothing but sheer audacity and bluffs her way to net access by posing as a buyer from a university.